LexSwed/edge/README.md

 to stick to a usual setup of `postcss` plus `classnames` for dynamic classnames assignment.
 Building this way gives neat folders, less mess with `.ts` files and `props` all around.
 I can just build my components with neat classnames.

+Upside:

+- setup is easy
+- using CSS variables is fun, they are composable
+- no peer dependencies
+- no weird JS/TS(x) files around
+- migrating from CSS to other solutions should be easy in the future

 Downsides:

 - I liked Tailwind for the approach of atomic CSS classes.
 With just `postcss` it's hard to share and optimize styles in a composable way (not through class composition please)